Misconception One: There are only two genders

 We don’t choose who we are as people, this is innate.
 If I turned round to a cis man and asked how he knew he was a man, I am sure there would be no clear answer.
 We are exactly what we say we are, and there is no place for this kind of choice-based commentary, as it leads to huge mental trauma and triggers for many of us in the community.

-What is surprising to me, is that as non-binary people, we are expected to be able to pull an explanatory PowerPoint out of our gender diverse arses, just to please cis people.
+What is surprising to me, is that as non-binary people, we are expected to be able to pull an explanatory PowerPoint out, just to please cis people.
 Yet I would never question another person’s gender identity – I would simply respect it – as that is basic human decency!

 Non-binary is not a bridging gender until someone transitions.
 Instead, you can transition and also not want to define yourself under binary ideals.
-Don’t forget not all trans people transition, so they can be trans non-binary in this way too!
+And don’t forget: not all trans people transition, so they can be trans non-binary in this way too!

 It makes a lot of sense to me, but I can see how this could be a little confusing.
 However, if it doesn’t affect you or your life whatsoever, why question it?
 Accept it, respect it, and move on with your day!